 - As soon as you execute the command, PowerShell will backup the start menu layout and saves it to the location you chose earlier.

-To restore the start menu layout that is backed up using the PowerShell method, you need to use the Group Policy method.
+To restore the Start menu backed up using the PowerShell command, you have to use the group policy editor.
+Here’s how.

 - Open the Start Menu.

 - Right-click on it and select “Run as administrator“.

 - Go to “User Configuration -> Administrative Templates -> Start Menu and Taskbar” folder.